primarchofistanbul/bxdungeon/README.md

-# Dungeon Trap Generator D&D
+# Dungeon Stocker for Basic D&D (Moldvay)
-A simple trap generator for your dungeons.
-It rolls on four different valuables for each trap: mechanism (d8), trigger (d6), difficulty (d6), and clue (d6).
-It is based on a trap generating table I have created for my own use.
+A simple generator based on the rules provided on the Moldvay Basic D&D (1981) for stocking dungeons.
+It rolls the contents of each room for you, and decides if the room has any monsters, traps, specials, or treasures in it.
+Some rooms are empty, as per the rules listed in the "Stocking the Dungeon" section of Moldvay basic.

 ## How to use
+1. Enter the number of rooms available in the dungeon.
-1. Click on "Generate"
+2. Click on "Generate"

 ## How to install
-Download the bxtrapper.html and run it on your favourite browser.
-Or, just try it on https://primarchofistanbul.github.io/bxtrapper/
+Download the bxdungeon.htm and run it on your favourite browser.
+Or, just try it on https://primarchofistanbul.github.io/bxstocker/